minvws/nl-mgo-app-web/apps/mgo-e2e/README.md

 Now you can run the following commands from this (`apps/mgo-e2e`) directory:

 ```
 pnpm e2e       # Runs all the e2e tests in headless mode
 pnpm e2e:ui    # Starts Playwright in UI mode
 pnpm e2e:ci    # Runs all the e2e tests with the same settings as is used in the CI
+pnpm e2e:test  # Runs all the e2e tests against the test environment
 ```

 ## Docker setup for the End-to-end tests